-But the good news is, a visit to your dentist could literally save your life.
+Yes, a toothache really can kill you, but visiting your dentist could literally save your life. 😀

 BTW, the post is SFWK (Safe for Work or Kids).
-As much as I like using photos to illustrate a point, no worries here.
+As much as I use photos to illustrate points, no worries here.
 This post will NOT upset your stomach at all.
 No gory photos!

-A Tooth Infection is REALLY Close to Your Brain & Throat
+Infection from a Toothache is REALLY Close to Your Brain & Throat

-As I mentioned on our Facebook Fan Page earlier this week, it isn’t often that a general “family” dentist gets the opportunity to save a person’s life, but this week that happened here at our south Charlotte family dental office.
-A young man came to us through 1-800-DENTIST, and he’d been absolutely miserable for almost a month.
-The right side of his face was severely swollen, to the point he couldn’t open his right eye, and he had difficulty opening his mouth enough for us even to take a look and identify the problem tooth.
-He could barely even talk, and was clearly exhausted from not being able to sleep well for a long time.
+As I mentioned on our Facebook Fan Page previously, it isn’t often that a family dentist gets to save a person’s life.
+It has happened here at our south Charlotte dentist office.
+A young man came because of a horrible toothache.
+He’d been absolutely miserable for almost a month.
+The right side of his face was severely swollen.
+He couldn’t even open his right eye.
+He had difficulty opening his mouth enough for us to even see the problem tooth.
+Talking was difficult, and he was exhausted from not sleeping well.

-With a good x-ray and brief exam, the problem tooth was identified as an upper right molar (top right back jaw tooth) with a major cavity.
-On the x-ray, it looked like the roots were close to the sinus, which explained why he had some really bad sinus pressure.
+With a good x-ray & exam, the problem tooth was identified as an upper right molar.
+It had a gigantic cavity.
+On the x-ray, it looked like the roots were close to the sinus, which explained the really bad sinus pressure.
 It wasn’t just a toothache though; it had a very large abscess, which had penetrated his sinus.
-And if the infection was into his sinus, that meant it was not all that far from his brain.
-As most anyone knows, pretty much ANY infection that reaches the brain will put you in the hospital, and even if you survive, there is potential for severe brain damage.
+As the infection was already into his sinus, it wasn’t far from his brain.
+As everyone knows, ANY infection reaching the brain will put you in the hospital.
+Even if you survive, there could be severe brain damage.

-If a lower jaw tooth abscesses that bad, the risk is a little different: the infection can spread through spaces between different tissue levels under the tongue, down the throat, and if it gets bad enough, can force your esophagus (your food goes down that) and trachea (the way air gets to your lungs) closed.
-That means you can’t either eat or breathe!
+If a lower jaw tooth abscesses that bad, the risk is a little different.
+The infection can spread through spaces between tissues under the tongue, then down the throat.
+If it’s bad enough, it closes off your esophagus (your food goes down that) and trachea (the way air gets to your lungs).
+That means you can’t eat or breathe!

 Please Take a Dental Abscess Seriously!

 We acted quickly by numbing him up and extracting the tooth right away.
-If we hadn’t, he would have ended up in the hospital within 24 hours (probably a lot less than that).
+If we hadn’t, he would have ended up in the hospital within 24 hours.
 Antibiotics, unless they are given by an IV or in extremely high doses, can take 12-24 hours before they build up to an effective level in your blood, so they don’t work that fast!
 We made time in our schedule and were not only able to remove the tooth, but to drain an incredible amount of the infection away.
 He could actually open his eye by the time he left!
-But if we hadn’t seen him immediately, the incredible pressure from the infection would have just continued to build, the pain would have worsened, and eventually the infection would have forced its way, through whatever tiny space it could find, into his brain.
+If we hadn’t seen him immediately, the infection would have continued building, the pressure & toothache would have worsened.
+Eventually the infection would have forced its way, through whatever path it could find, into his brain.

 The Mouth is the Gateway to the Whole Body

-It’s sad that more of the public isn’t made aware of how deadly a tooth abscess can be; people think to themselves, “It’s only a tooth/my gums, after all.”
+It’s sad that more of the public isn’t made aware of how deadly a tooth abscess can be.
+People think to themselves, “It’s only a tooth/my gums, after all.”
 But the teeth and gums provide a direct path into the rest of your body, and you have some extremely vital organs very close by.
 Please don’t kid yourself……if there is major swelling of the face, it is SERIOUS.
 Don’t let a toothache go so long, that the infection leads to swelling.

-The good news in this story, is that we’ve seen the young man back each of the last 2 days to follow-up.
-While the swelling hasn’t disappeared completely (the antibiotics will eventually take care of that), today he was able to actually smile when he shook my hand, and after 2 nights of awesome sleep, he said that he feels like a new man.
+The good news in this story, is that we saw the young man for follow-up, and he made a great recovery.
+Two days later, he actually smiled when he shook my hand.
+After 2 nights of awesome sleep, he felt like a new man.

 Request an Appointment Online or call us at 704-364-7069.